 Ethnic Day.
 This could be a Polish day or an Italian day, etc. Vendors would bring ethnic foods and crafts related to that group, such as the famous Polish carved dolls.
 Local groups with ethnic affiliations would be invited to take leadership roles.
 On Italian Day, for example, the Sons of Italy, North Italian Home Club, Mount Carmel Church, etc. could have booths at the market.
 Consistent with the CTGROWN concept, items should be grown, produced or packaged in CT.
 There is flexibility in this area.

 Military Veterans Appreciation Day.
-Last year we had four veterans groups with booths.
+In the past, we had four veterans groups with booths.
 Mid-morning there was a flag and remembrance ceremony for veterans both past and present with a special section for those who made the ultimate sacrifice.